Tomson909/PubMedAuthorInvestigator/README.md

 To get started, enter the author's name in the search bar and click the **Search** button.
 The app will then retrieve the author's publications from PubMed and display the results in the **Summary** tab.
 From there, you can navigate to the **Author Network** and **Topic Clustering** tabs to explore co-author relationships and topic groupings, respectively.

+---

+I used code assistence for all my written code:

+- ChatGPT 3.5 and ChatGPT 4o
+- GitHub Copilot